panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 # Security Considerations

-This document describes Path Aware technologies that were not adopted and widely deployed on the Internet, so it doesn't affect the security of the Internet.
+This document describes Path Aware techniques that were not adopted and widely deployed on the Internet, so it doesn't affect the security of the Internet.

-If this document meets its goals, we may develop new technologies for Path Aware Networking that would affect the security of the Internet, but security considerations for those technologies will be described in the corresponding RFCs that specify them.
+If this document meets its goals, we may develop new techniques for Path Aware Networking that would affect the security of the Internet, but security considerations for those techniques will be described in the corresponding RFCs that specify them.

 # IANA Considerations